Layout Components

 Content

 The Content component is used to insert static, non-submittable content into a form.
 It’s perfect for adding instructions, headers, or media using a WYSIWYG editor.
-This component is ideal for users who prefer not to write HTML manually.
+This component is especially useful for users who prefer a visual editing experience.
+The value of the Content component is not submitted to the server when the form is submitted.

 Unique Setting Description